erayerturk/Guest-Book-API/README.md

 ## Running Tests

-Normally, the tests are running automatically when the build the project.
-If there is any error in tests the project will not running.
+Normally, the tests are running automatically while building the project.
+If there is any error in tests the project will not run.

 To run tests manually, run the following command while project containers running